On the Other Ocean

-On the Other Ocean is the debut studio album by American composer David Behrman, released in 1978 by Lovely Music.
+On the Other Ocean is the debut studio album by the American composer David Behrman, released in 1978 by Lovely Music.
 Considered a pioneering work of computer music, the album pairs electronics controlled by a KIM-1 computer with live players.

 Recording

 "On the Other Ocean" was recorded on September 18, 1977, at the Center for Contemporary Music at Mills College in Oakland, California.

 "Figure in a Clearing" was recorded on June 9, 1977, at the Electronic Music Studio at the State University of New York at Albany in Albany, New York.

 Release

 The album was reissued by Lovely Music in 1996 on CD and again on vinyl on February 1, 2019.

 Music

 Andy Beta of Pitchfork called the title track "a riposte on how humans and computers can interface and interact to make a warm, heavenly sound.
 It marks Behrman’s first interactive piece between man, woman, and machine; flautist Maggi Payne and bassoonist Arthur Stidfole flutter and slowly move between a series of six pitches, which in turn trigger Behrman’s KIM-1, which reacts and pitch shifts these pure tones so as to harmonize with its human counterparts."
 Unlike "On the Other Ocean", the electronic portion of "Figure in a Clearing" is not interactive; cellist David Gibson improvised on a set of six pitches in response to a pre-programmed series of chords triggered by the KIM-1, the time intervals between which were "modelled on the motion of a satellite in falling elliptical orbit about a planet."

 Gene Tyranny, who engineered the recording of the title track, called it "music...of a holy place, an oasis outside the rush of linear time" in a retrospective review of the album for AllMusic.